What is Preventive Maintenance (PM)?

 “An effective preventive maintenance program will reduce the amount of unplanned work to less than 80% of the total man-power expanded for all equipment maintenance activities.”

 The effectiveness of a preventive maintenance program depends not only the planning but also the execution of the plan.
 Subsequent sections will cover the roadblocks in an effective preventive maintenance program.
 From equipment and inventory management to work order management, setting up a preventive maintenance can be tough.
-Learn preventive maintenance best practices to follow to optimally utilize PM.
+Learn more about preventive maintenance practices and how organizations implement it.

 Preventive Maintenance Key Performance Indicators